 Pressure reducing stations can serve multiple purposes.
 They can function as an active supply facility by maintaining a continuous supply of water into a lower zone that has no other source of supply, such as a well or reservoir.
 Pressure reducing stations can also function as standby supply facilities that are normally inactive (no water flowing through them).
 The operation of this type of station is typically triggered by a drop in water pressure near the downstream side of the station.
-A typical application of this function is a pressure reducing station that is only needed to supply additional water to a lower zone during a fire flow situation.
+A typical application of this function is a pressure reducing station.
 The pressure setting of the control valve within the station allows it to remain closed during normal system operation and open only during high demand conditions, like fire flows, to provide the additional supply needed.